andreza-vilar/LOAC/README.md

 # Computer Organization and Architecture Laboratory - UFCG

 Welcome to the repository for the Computer Organization and Architecture Laboratory course within the Computer Science program at the Federal University of Campina Grande (UFCG).
-This repository serves as a central hub for all the engaging activities that we will explore throughout the course.
+This repository serves as a central hub for all the engaging activities that I will explore throughout the course.

 ## About the Course

 The Computer Organization and Architecture Laboratory course is designed to provide practical and in-depth understanding of the underlying concepts of computer technology.
-From the basic structure of components to the execution of low-level programs, we will delve deep into the fundamentals of computer architecture.
+From the basic structure of components to the execution of low-level programs, I will delve deep into the fundamentals of computer architecture.

 ## Practical Laboratories